ginnyintifa/GPD_v1/README.md

 *`OS` refers to the survival status; `OS.time` refers to survival time.*

 We provide in our R package the mutation data file and clinical data file for a subset of an example cohort.
 We also provide PIU data file containing the protein modification sites from the PhosphoSitePlus database and pfam domains.
-User can exampleess these data after installing the package.
+User can access these data after installing the package.